 A message in the pop-up appears, indicating that a new document will be created at the root of your Document Management library.
 The email subject becomes the name of your new document.

-5. Define whether to import the body of your email.
+1. If required, activate the switch to import the body of your email.

 Note: The body indicates the recipient, sender and date of receipt.